AdobeDocs/experience-platform.en/help/segmentation/pql/datetime-functions.md

 # Date and time functions

 Date and time functions are used to perform date and time operations on values within [!DNL Profile Query Language] (PQL).
-More information about other PQL functions can be found in the [Profile Query Language overview](./overview.md).
+More information about other PQL functions can be found in the [[!DNL Profile Query Language] overview](./overview.md).

 ## Current month